warsier/cmm-compiler/README.md

 # C Minus Minus Compiler
-This is a lesson project of Principles of Compilers, which implements a c-- compiler.
+This is a lesson project for *Principles of Compilers*, which implements a c-- compiler.

 ## 0. Features
 Till now, this compiler has the function of: